cloud-native-IoT/docs/docs/UI/Namespaces-Management-Page.md

 # Namespaces Management

 Here you can find all namespaces you have rights(at least READ) to.
+Namespaces are the tenants in our cloud, initial a user has his own namespace, which does not allow to connect devices.
+This namespace is the users private tenant to manage his space.
+A user can here invite other users to see namespaces with his data in, can define which right the invitee should have and of course remove the rights.

 ## First look